Epitech-Lyon/epitech-lyon.github.io/_posts/2021-12-15-blackstar.md

     - bogdan.guillemoles@epitech.eu
 categories: [ experience ]
 image: assets/images/blackstar/poster.jpg
-published: false
+published: true
 comments: false
 ---

 If you want to hide malicious code from Anti-Virus softwares, there is a wide array of techniques you can pick from.
 In this work, I tried to abuse a widely known feature of the **ELF** file format to encrypt some code, and then let the binary rewrite itself in order to decrypt the code I wanted to hide in the first place.
-My work is based on a [PoC's team project](https://github.com/PocInnovation) which itself is inpired from a [whitepaper](http://papermint-designs.com/dmo-blog/2016-01-pocrypt-a-proof-of-concept-for-dynamically-decrypt-linux-binaries) that explains how to use **ELF**'s `SECTION`s to hide malicious code.
+My work is based on a [PoC's team project][1] which itself is inpired from a [whitepaper][2] that explains how to use **ELF**'s `SECTION`s to hide malicious code.
 In this post, I am going to introduce PoC's implementation approach and show off the improvements I have added for more genericity and scalability.
 I will also discuss some short-term perpectives for those who are interested in the subject.
 Feel free to fork my work and send me your feedbacks.

 > 💥
 > The source code I am sharing here is only meant for research